-The mission of the College of Education Community is to transform public education by preparing thoughtful educators and advancing professional practices.
-We are committed to the democratic principles of educational equality and social justice for all learners, exemplified through reflective teaching, learning, and service.
-We value diversity, collaboration, professionalism, and shared governance.
+The mission of the College of Education Community is to collaboratively transform public education by preparing thoughtful educators and advancing professional practices.
+We are committed to diversity, educational equity, and social justice, exemplified through reflective teaching, life-long learning, innovative research, and ongoing service.
+Our practices demonstrate a commitment to student-centered education, diversity, collaboration, professionalism, and shared governance.